George O'Brien (actor): Personal life

 In the 1920s, O'Brien dated actress Olive Borden for many years, and most thought they would marry.
 For some reason (some say his family did not approve of Olive), they ended their relationship and he eventually married actress Marguerite Churchill on July 15, 1933.
 Their first child, Brian, died 10 days after his birth.
 Daughter Orin O'Brien became a double bassist for the New York Philharmonic.
 Their youngest child Darcy O'Brien was a successful writer and college professor.
 George and Marguerite divorced in 1948.

 Later years and death

 O'Brien suffered a stroke in 1981 and was bedridden the last four years of his life.
-He died in 1985 in Broken Arrow, Oklahoma.
-For his contribution to the movie industry, Brien was awarded a star on the Hollywood Walk of Fame at 6201 Hollywood Blvd. in Los Angeles.
+He died in 1985 in Broken Arrow, Oklahoma, a suburb of Tulsa.
+His son Darcy was a professor at the University of Tulsa.

+For his contribution to the movie industry, O'Brien was awarded a star on the Hollywood Walk of Fame at 6201 Hollywood Blvd. in Los Angeles.